1980 Atlantic hurricane season: Hurricane Frances

 A strong low pressure system moved off the African coast on September 5.
 By the following day, it developed into Tropical Depression Ten while a short distance off the west coast of Africa.
 About 18 hours later, the depression intensified into Tropical Storm Frances.
-The National Hurricane Center did not issue advisories until 1600 UTC on September 7, at which time the system was already a tropical storm.
+The National Hurricane Center did not issue advisories until 16:00 UTC on September 7, at which time the system was already a tropical storm.
 By early on September 8, Frances had reached hurricane status, though it was not operationally upgraded until about 16 hours later.
 After becoming a hurricane, Frances began to rapidly strengthen, and became a Category 2 hurricane later that day.
 Early on September 9, the storm further intensified to a Category 3 hurricane.
-At 0600 UTC on that day, Frances attained its peak intensity with winds of 115 mph (185 km/h) and a minimum pressure of 958 mbar.
+At 06:00 UTC on that day, Frances attained its peak intensity with winds of 115 mph (185 km/h) and a minimum pressure of 958 mbar.

 After peak intensity, Frances began to weaken and was downgraded to a Category 2 hurricane later on September 9.
 Following day, the storm fluctuated between Category 2 and Category 1 hurricane strengthen.
 While curving northwestward on September 13, Frances remained steady in intensity as a Category 2 hurricane.
 Eventually, Frances re-curved northward, thereby avoiding any land.
 After minimal change in intensity, Frances weakened to a Category 1 hurricane while tracking northeastward on September 17.
 After briefly heading northward, the storm re-curved back to the northeast.
 Early on September 20, Frances weakened to a tropical storm, before merging with a frontal low while centered about halfway between Greenland and Iceland.
-Reports of strong tropical storm force winds were received from ships, but no damage was reported except for minor squalls in Cape Verde.
+Several ships reported tropical storm-force winds, but no impacts occurred on land except for minor squalls in Cape Verde.